Mr-Ferreira/calculator/README.md

 ## Features

-* Floating point value arithmetic with 10<sup>-10</sup> accuracy
+* Floating point value arithmetic with 10<sup>-10</sup> accuracy.
-* Calculation Preview
+* Calculation Preview.
-* Keyboard input capability
+* Keyboard input capability -
+    * Smart detection of valid cut/copy/pasting of long form formulas.
-* Ability to modify calculation set-up at a desired cursor location
+* Ability to modify calculation set-up at a desired text-caret location.
-* Storage of past calculations and ability to re-use past calculations
+* Storage of past calculations and ability to re-use past calculations.
-* Ability to repeat last operation by pressing "=" button
+* Ability to repeat last operation by pressing "=" button.

 ## Screenshot